Bhasan Char: Population

 As of 30 September 2024, 35,629 people, including 8,477 families live in the island.

 Geography

 Bhasan Char lies to the immediate southwest of Sandwip.
 It is a low-lying island formed from silt deposits, and is only accessible by boat and helicopter.
 As the island’s coastline is constantly shifting due to its newness and its position in the Ganges Delta, the refugee camp is protected by a system of levees.
 It is vulnerable to the area’s frequent tropical cyclones.

+Rohingya refugees arriving at Bhasan Char on 3 March 2021.